-If you are pregnant and enrolled in the medical Plan, you can get valuable educational information and advice by calling the number on your ID card.
+If you are pregnant or thinking about becoming pregnant, and you are enrolled in the medical Plan, you can get educational information and comprehensive case management by calling the number on your ID card.
+Your enrollment in the program will be handled by an OB nurse who is assigned to you.

 This program offers: